pangduckwai/PiDisplay/README.md

 That's it, the display is ready to use.

 ### Sample python app
-* Download the sample apps from [https://www.waveshare.com/wiki/File:1.3inch-OLED-HAT-Code.7z](https://www.waveshare.com/wiki/File:1.3inch-OLED-HAT-Code.7z) to somewhere
+* Download the sample apps from [https://www.waveshare.com/wiki/File:1.3inch-OLED-HAT-Code.7z](https://www.waveshare.com/wiki/File:1.3inch-OLED-HAT-Code.7z) to somewhere.
-* Extract the content somehow, I'm too lazy to find out how to handle 7z on Linux...
+* Extract the content somehow, I'm too lazy to find out how to handle 7z on Linux... :stuck_out_tongue_closed_eyes:
-* `cd` to the subfolder containing the Python samples
+* `cd` to the subfolder containing the Python samples.
 * `sudo python demo.py`

 ## Next step